Christian M. 6 min read

 Auto-failover and load balancing for MPLS

-MPLS networks include built-in redundancy and failover but require manual setup and can only redirect traffic through predefined Label Switched Paths (LSPs).
+MPLS networks have built-in redundancy and failover, but unlike SD-WAN, this requires manual setup and can only redirect traffic through predefined Label Switched Paths.

-SD-WAN automates failover and load balancing, intelligently redirecting traffic based on real-time congestion and application priority.
-Traffic can be redirected across any redundant business broadband connection, whether its a wireless leased line, a satellite link, or even a basic copper wire connection.
+SD-WAN automates failover and network load balancing, intelligently redirecting traffic based on real-time congestion and application priority.
+Traffic can be redirected across any redundant business broadband connection, whether it’s a wireless leased line, Starlink, or a basic SoGEA broadband connection.

-This significantly enhances network resiliency at a much lower cost and without the hassle of additional MPLS deployments.
+This significantly enhances network resiliency at a much lower cost and without the complexity of new MPLS links.

-During network congestion, critical applications like VoIP, UCaaS and cybersecurity monitoring can continue relying on MPLS routes, while less-sensitive traffic like guest networks is offloaded to secondary connections.
+During network congestion, critical applications such as VoIP, UCaaS, and cybersecurity monitoring can continue to rely on MPLS routes for uninterrupted service.
+In contrast, less-sensitive traffic, like guest networks, is offloaded to secondary connections.

 Improved performance for remote work

-MPLS delivers top-tier performance, but its dedicated circuits are expensive, inflexible and take consuming to implement.
+MPLS delivers top-tier performance, but its dedicated circuits are expensive (both to deploy and operate), inflexible and time-consuming to implement.
 Some business applications require MPLS-grade reliability, but this level of performance isn’t always necessary.

 See our section on MPLS security for more information.